 As well, I have published three collections of true-crime stories.
 Shades of Justice: Seven Nova Scotia Murder Cases (Nimbus 1988), won the Evelyn Richardson award.
 Crime Wave: Con-Men, Rogues and Scoundrels from Nova Scotia’s Past (Pottersfield 1991), was short-listed for the Arthur Ellis Award for best Canadian work of true crime.
 And Bluenose Justice: True Tales of Mischief, Mayhem and Murder (Pottersfield 1993), shortlisted for the City of Dartmouth award.

-My comprehensive reference guide, Media Law for Canadian Journalists (Emond Publications 2011), has been adopted as the core text for university and college journalism programs across the country.
-I'm preparing a revised and updated third edition for release in early 2018.
+My comprehensive reference guide, Media Law for Canadian Journalists, 3rd edition (Emond Publications 2018), has been adopted as the core text for university and college journalism programs across the country.
 I am a co-author of Digging Deeper: A Canadian Reporter’s Research Guide (Oxford University Press), the first comprehensive research guide for Canadian writers and journalists.
 A revised third edition was released in 2015.